Smighty95/RunGame/README.md

 # RunGame
 Running game
-Game is about running away from the enemies.
-There are several types of enemies.
-Game is playable for 2 players.
-Commands are Num 8/5/4/6 for player 1 and W/S/A/D for player 2.
-Currently, it's still in dev.
-If you read this, feel free to suggest some levels!
+Still blueprint of a game.
+Its about running away from enemies.
+Can be player solo or with 1 more player.
+If you have any advices and suggestions, contact me via email milos1995sd@hotmail.com